oblakeerickson/blog/_posts/2019-07-12-rake-task-multiple-arguments.md

 mango
 ```

-Like I said I'm not totally satisfied with specifying an arbitrary amount of
+I'm not totally satisfied with specifying an arbitrary amount of
 arguments this way, but it does get the job done.
 Hopefully this helps you in
 your [rake][1] task adventures.